 3) Transparency, Authenticity and Integrity of the Influencer

 Influencers are individuals who influence others through their actions or words.
 They can be celebrities, politicians, business leaders, sports stars, etc. We see examples of influential figures whose behaviour is not always ethical today.
-For example, there has been much controversy surrounding using Twitter to spread fake news during elections.
-There also seems to be no limit to how far some people will go to make money from other people’s misfortune.
+For example, there has been much controversy surrounding using X (Twitter) to spread fake news during elections.
+There also seems to be no limit to how far some people will go to profit from other people’s misfortune.